 1978 Pontiac Firebird Trans Am

 We’re kicking this off with a classic just about anyone can recognize.
 Muscle cars exploded in popularity in the late 60s, but in the 70s, a bunch of new regulations nearly killed the concept.
 It was hard to make a car that was fast and powerful but also clean and efficient.
 As muscle dwindled, Pontiac came up with a great answer.
-They produced the Trans Am, and this was one of the few exceptional machines that rose from the ashes of the muscle era.
+They produced the Trans Am, which was one of the few exceptional machines that rose from the ashes of the muscle era.

 1969 Ford Mustang

 You’ll see the year 1969 again.
 Many could argue that it was the absolute peak year for American muscle.
 The ‘69 Mustang is considered one of the all-time classic cars ever made.
-It was massively popular, and it came at a time when Mustang was establishing itself as the king of American muscle.
+It was massively popular, and it came when Mustang was establishing itself as the king of American muscle.